benandow/UiRef/README.md

 UiRef resolves the semantics of user input widgets.

+# Contents #

+* DataExtraction: Contains all of UiRef's components for extracting layouts, resolving labels, and resolving semantics

+* Analysis: Contains the code for clustering to identify anomalous input requests and other code in the paper to gather statistics

+* AnnotationTool: Contains the code for the tool that we used to annotate layouts to gather ground-truth

 # Publication #

 Full information on how UiRef works can be found in the following publication: